bkuhn/talks/University-of-Nebraska-2013/academia.markdown

 + Reference: [Hudak2007]

-# What Your Students Need.
+# What Your Students Need

-+ Linux-based systems are everywhere.
++ Linux-based systems are everywhere (Android, etc.).

 + So many other FLOSS systems are standard.